 Both the caregiver surveys and focus group discussions elucidated the need for access to quality childcare services.
 Results show that lacking access to such services serves as a barrier to maternal employment.
 Stated in both assessment tools, respondents indicated that the impact of having a child under the age of five was a significant barrier to employment.
-Therefore when asked how childcare would benefit caregivers, survey and focus group discussion participants stated they would be able to become independent and support the livelihoods of their families.
+Therefore when asked how childcare would benefit caregivers, survey and focus group discussion participants Needs Assessment and Program Plan for Community Childcare in Nairobi's Informal Settlements stated they would be able to become independent and support the livelihoods of their families.
+Overall it was emphasized that they would become less dependent on Lea Toto services.